 For this today, I was opting to write about gas saving suggestions now that the price is climbing up (and has become paralyzing) again but I remember hubby’s article written years ago and I am copy pasting it here.
-And besides, he has more credibility writing about car-related post since “car stuffs” is so rooted in him.
+And besides, he has more credibility writing about car-related post since “car stuff” is so rooted in him.

 The following items are 20 tips to consider in order to save gas and money:

-- Avoid prolonged warming up of engine, even on cold mornings—30 to 45 seconds is plenty of time.
+- Avoid prolonged warming up of the engine, even on cold mornings—30 to 45 seconds is plenty of time.

 - Don’t start and stop engine needlessly.
 Idling your engine for one minute consumes the gas amount equivalent to when you start the engine.

 - Avoid “revving” the engine, especially just before you switch the engine off; it consumes unnecessary amount of fuel and washes oil down from the inside cylinder walls, owing to loss of oil pressure.

 - Eliminate jack-rabbit starts.
 Accelerate slowly when starting from dead stop.
 Don’t push pedal down more than 1/4 of the total foot travel.
 This allows carburetor to function at peak efficiency.

 - Avoid sudden breaks—it wastes 25% of fuel.

 - Buy gasoline during the coolest time of day—early morning or late evening is best because gasoline is at its densest.
 Keep in mind that gas pumps measure volumes of gasoline, not densities of fuel concentration.
 You are charged according to “volume of measurement”.